SunXLei/SRender/readme.md

 #  SRender

 SRender is a software renderer written from scratch in C++11 with no dependencies (except win32 for display image) for windows platform.
 The purpose of writing this renderer is mainly for better understanding basic CG knowledge and algorithms.

+The number of core codes is about 2000, so it's easy for studying or reading.
 You can feel free to make changes on this project.
 Here some screenshots of SRender:

 ### Image-based lighting